John Delaney has withdrawn his candidacy.

 - He acknowledges that some trade deals, including the 1994 North American Free Trade Agreement (NAFTA), have cost some U.S. jobs, but says the answer is to better distribute the benefits of trade and make massive investments in domestic infrastructure.

-- He says debating NAFTA is “a waste of time” because the downsides of the deal are already “baked in the cake,” but he says he would support Trump’s updated version, the U.S.-Mexico-Canada Agreement, which has yet to be considered by Congress.
+- He says debating NAFTA is “a waste of time” because the downsides of the deal are already “baked in the cake,” but he says he supports Trump’s updated version, the U.S.-Mexico-Canada Agreement.

 Delaney supports Trump’s recognition of opposition leader Juan Guaido as the interim president of Venezuela, even while cautioning against U.S. intervention.